 SRL accepts submission of articles, columns and other items of broad appeal to seismologists and earthquake engineers.
 Those with asterisks (*) are exempt from page charges, but fees for color figures and electronic supplements still apply.

 - Articles (aka “regular SRL articles”) comprise the bulk of SRL submissions.
-They are informational, timely, and appeal to a cross section of interests within and tangental to the field of seismology.
+They are informational, timely, and appeal to a cross section of interests within and tangential to the field of seismology.

 - Eastern Section articles focus specifically on the seismology of eastern and central North America and intraplate tectonics in general.

 - Opinion* is the space where writers can express views about topics in seismology or seismological research.

 - Communicating Science* columns focus on how best to communicate about earthquakes and seismology to broad audiences of the public, stakeholders and the media.